 605.1 Instructional Materials Selection

-900 Principles and Objectives for Community Relations
+900 Principles and Objectives for Community Relation

 The board has jurisdiction to legislate policy for the school district with the force and effect of law.
 Board policy provides the general direction as to what the board wishes to accomplish and why it wishes to accomplish it while allowing the superintendent to implement board policy.